-This mold making tutorial features the making of a poured block mold of a plastic corbel.
-It was one of the projects worked on at our October 2014 Mold Making & Casting Workshop.
+This mold making and casting tutorial features the making of a poured, polyurethane block mold of a plastic corbel.
+Polyurethane plastic copies are then cast in the mold.

 A polyurethane mold rubber will be used to the make the mold because the intent is to eventually cast concrete (although we do show some resin casting in this tutorial).
 Polyurethane mold rubbers work very well for a variety of concrete applications.